Mohammad-Imran01/Mini-Transactions/README.md

 # Mini-Transactions

-**Mini-Transactions** is a powerful desktop application built with Qt5 mingw for managing and visualizing transaction data.
+**Mini-Transactions** is a literraly a mini desktop application built with Qt5 mingw for managing and visualizing transaction data.
 It features a secure login system, a robust transaction management interface, and advanced functionalities like sorting, filtering, and theme customization.
 Designed for both personal and professional use, it ensures seamless navigation and efficient data handling.

 ---